This free hat knitting pattern is quick and easy and comes in 8 sizes. So you can knit matching hats for all the family!

-It’s a nice practical project for beginner knitters who have got the hang of knit and purl stitches.
-Most of this hat pattern is just basic stockinette stitch.
+A nice practical project for beginner knitters who have got the hang of knit and purl stitches, this hat pattern is mainly just basic stockinette stitch.
 There’s some rib stitch at the start for a good fit & simple k2tog decreases to shape the crown.

 Want to knit a hat in the round that you can try on as you knit it with no fiddly seaming at the end?
 Try the circular needle version of this easy beanie pattern.
 Scared of circulars?
 See how easy it is with my circular knitting video tutorials.